victorarshon/winforms-docs/controls/menus/contextmenu/add-context-menu-in-code.md

 # Add Context menu in the code

-This article demonstrates how you can add __RadContextMenu__ in the code and attach it to a specific control.
+This article demonstrates how you can add __RadContextMenu__ in the code and attach it to a specific control .

 1\.
 Adding a __RadContextMenu__ at runtime.
 To programmatically add a __RadContextMenu__ to a form, create a new instance of a __RadContextMenu__.